aws/karpenter-provider-aws/website/content/en/preview/concepts/nodepools.md

     # You can choose to disable expiration entirely by setting the string value 'Never' here
     expireAfter: 720h

+    # Budgets control the speed at which Karpenter can scale down nodes.
+    # Karpenter will respect the minimum of the currently active budgets, and will round up
+    # when considering percentages.
+Duration and Schedule must be set together.
+    budgets:
+    - nodes: 10%
+    # On Weekdays during business hours, don't do any deprovisioning.
+    - schedule: "0 9 * * mon-fri"
+      duration: 8h
+      nodes: 0

   # Resource limits constrain the total size of the cluster.
   # Limits prevent Karpenter from creating new instances once the limit is exceeded.
   limits: